-Capital Priority submissions have been submitted for either a new Gosfield North PS or an addition to the school.
-This in large part because of the condition of the temporary portapak that has been there for a number of years, as well as a high FCI at 44% for the permanent school building portion.
+Capital Priority submissions have, thus far, been unsuccessful submissions for either a new Gosfield North PS or an addition to the school.
+This in large part because of the condition of the temporary portapak that has been there for a number of years, as well as a high FCI at 45.3% for the permanent school building portion.
 It is a school that has a stabilized and viable population with some additional temporary space that may be necessary to accommodate students in a possible future boundary adjustment or school consolidation.

-The Ministry of Education approved funding for a new childcare facility that has just been built on the Essex Public School site.
-Students are now occupying the facility.
+The Ministry of Education approved funding for a new childcare facility that was built on the Essex Public School site.
+Students are occupying the facility.